 - Pastebin additional monitoring.

 - Using TAXII.
-TAXII stands for a trusted automated exchange of indicator information.
+TAXII stands for trusted automated exchange of indicator information.

 - Internal sensors.

 All these feeds are available for free publicity, as the name suggests.
 There are many websites like Zeus tracker, Virus Total, etc. Threat intelligence feeds that are privately used for security operations.
-The feeds that are provided by vendors for payment are called commercial feeds.
-Country specific, military-specific cyber attack information can be found in government intelligence feeds.
+The feeds that vendors provide for payment are called commercial feeds.
+Country-specific, military-specific cyber attack information can be found in government intelligence feeds.
 Cyber-attacks happening at a geographical level can be known by government intelligence feeds.

 From big bounty hunters to penetration testers, use an important concept called Open-source intelligence (OSINT).
-Gathering of information through social media like Twitter, LinkedIn, Facebook, etc. is called social listening.
+The gathering of information through social media like Twitter, LinkedIn, Facebook, etc., is called social listening.
 Real-time threat intelligence feeds can be shared using Twitter.
 Twitter profiles can be followed to get the latest information on feeds.
-The repository of text where the data can be copied and pasted and stored by information technology professionals like developers, coders, etc. is called Pastebin.
-It is a repository of information where the data marked as private cannot be accessed by all and other data is available to all.
+The repository of text where the data can be copied and pasted, and stored by information technology professionals like developers, coders, etc., is called Pastebin.
+It is a repository of information where all cannot access the data marked as private, and other data is available to all.
 A great source of threat intelligence is Pastebin.
 The Application Programming Interface of Pastebin is known as paste hunter.
-The data contained in the Pastebin is dumped by the paste hunter to analyze and filter out the required actual data.
+The paste hunter dumps the data contained in Pastebin to analyze and filter out the required actual data.

 The important investment by an organization for its security posture is threat intelligence feeds because of the benefits provided by the threat intelligence feeds:

-- Cyber-attacks can be identified and stopped by using threat intelligence feeds.
+- Cyber-attacks can be identified and stopped by using this.

-- The organization is prepared for cyber-attacks by the threat intelligence feeds on how to maintain damages and recover from them.
+- The organization is prepared for cyber-attacks by the threat intelligence feeds on maintaining damages and recovering from them.

 This is a guide to Threat Intelligence Feeds.
 Here we discuss the Introduction and top cyber threat intelligence feeds with the types of threat intelligence sources.
 You may also look at the following articles to learn more –